faizalrf/documentation/Xpand-10.5-ES.md

 # Setting up The Xpand Cluster With MariaDB X5

-This guide is to setup an Xpand cluster on the MariaDB X5 Enterprise server, Xpand is still in Beta/Gamma stages and this is to be considered as a preview of this cutting edge technology.
+This guide is to set up an Xpand cluster on the MariaDB X5 Enterprise server, Xpand is still in Beta/Gamma stages and this is to be considered as a preview of this cutting edge technology.

 ## Architecture